gorango/ai-tool-retriever/README.md

 # AI Tool Retriever

-A lightweight, zero-dependency library for dynamically selecting the most relevant tools for your Vercel AI SDK-powered agent based on user queries.
+A lightweight, zero-dependency library for dynamically selecting the most relevant tools for your [AI SDK](https://ai-sdk.dev/)-powered agent based on user queries.

 It uses in-memory semantic search to find the best tools for the job, ensuring your AI model receives only the necessary tools, saving context space and improving accuracy.